nph84/Install-osTicket/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/b11d00a4-173f-491e-867e-91a3464dcbef"</p>

-<p>Navigate to osTicket-Installation-Files installation folder and install HeidiSQL which allows us to connect and configure the database</p>
+<p>Navigate to osTicket-Installation-Files installation folder and install HeidiSQL, which allows us to connect and configure the database</p>
 <br />